haydeeartaza/RareCNVsAnalysis/README.md

 Overwiew
 -----------------------------
 This pipeline is a generic bioinformatic solution to identify rare CNVs in case-control based studies.
-Using SNPs-array genotyping data, this pipeline performs the CNV detection and quality control, followed by the burden analysis, the rare CNV frequency analysis and the enrichment CNV analysis (see workflow).
+Using SNPs-array genotyping data, this pipeline performs the CNV detection and quality control, followed by the burden analysis, the rare CNV frequency analysis and the enrichment CNV analysis [see pipeline workflow](manual/images/Rare_CNV_pipeline-drawio.png).

 Dependencies
 -----------------------------